arcusmaximus/SottrModTools/Documentation.md

 format during installation (again without loss of quality).
 However, you should make sure to generate mipmaps, and ideally use the same compression as the original textures.

-You can organize your files in subfolders in any way you like: by file type, by model they belong to, or not at all.
+You can organize your files in subfolders in any way you like: by file type, by model they belong to... or not at all.

 Note that a resource may be referenced by multiple .drm resource collections.
 Modding a texture that you extracted for just one outfit may well end up affecting other outfits too.